 IP7 – Knowledge and skills to perform certifications, audits, verifications, tests and reports

-TFM – Completion, presentation and defense, once all the credits of the study plan have been obtained, of an original exercise carried out individually before a university tribunal, consisting of a comprehensive Industrial Engineering project of a professional nature in which the skills acquired in the teachings are synthesized.
+TFM – Completion, presentation and defense, once all the credits of the study plan have been obtained, of an original exercise carried out individually before a university tribunal, consisting of a comprehensive Industrial Engineering project of a professional nature in which the skills acquired in the courses are synthesized.

 TI2 – Knowledge and ability to project, calculate and design integrated manufacturing systems